amirbalef/amirbalef.github.io/_pages/about.md

 description: I'm an AI researcher.
 My current interests are Online Learning, Federated Learning, Hardware acceleration and Intelligent Embedded Systems.
 I am passionate about knowing further fields and being able to contribute with my knowledge from other areas.

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: prof_pic.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >
     <p>Maria-von-Linden-Str.
 6</p>
     <p>University of Tübingen </p>